-6.2 Inverter certification
+6.2 Inverter Certification

-The inverter of the Net-Metered-Generating Unit shall be product certified to comply with relevant IEEE and IEC standards, as referred to by these interconnection rules.
+The inverter of the Net-Metered-Generating Unit shall be certified to comply with relevant IEEE and IEC standards, as referred to by these interconnection rules.

-IEEE standard certification must certify inverter harmonic emission levels according to IEEE 519:1992 or an updated version of a similar standard with limits as shown in section 3.6.5.
+The harmonic emission levels of the inverter of the Net-Metered-Generating Unit must be in accordance with IEEE 519:1992 or an updated version of a similar standard with limits as shown in section 3.6.5.

-IEC standard certification must certify inverter's performance according to IEC 61727, in relevance to disconnection during loss of grid (4.1.5), islanding (4.1.5) and excessive d.c current injection (3.6.1).
+The inverter's performance must be in accordance with IEC 61727, with respect to disconnection during loss of grid (4.1.5), islanding (4.1.5) and excessive d.c current injection (3.6.1).
 The inverter's islanding prevention measures must be tested and certified according to IEC 62116 standard.

-The person responsible for the installation of a Net-Metered Generating Unit must declare that the installation of the system complies with all requirements according to IEC 60364-7-712 and this document.
+The person responsible for the installation of a Net-Metered Generating Unit must ensure that the installation of the system complies with all requirements according to IEC 60364-7-712, IEC 62109-1/2, IEC 62116 and this Code.

-7 Annexes
+7. Annexes